seankross/the-unix-workbench/docs/07-Nephology.md

 ```

 This copies the file located on the server at `path/to/file/on/server` to a
 local path at `path/on/my/computer`.
-In the same way you can copy an entire
+In the same way we can copy an entire
 folder from a server using the `-r` flag: